Barbara Minishi: Biography

 play with such inscriptions of identity.
 It was my ‘voice’ and a way of being that created ‘events’ in which i could engage with themes such as stereotypes and ethnicity, land and belonging, emotive expression, urban influence and beauty.

-Despite commercial ‘success’ i started to question my role as African female Visual Communicator and how my vision, direction and body of work could evolve from into a more critical explorative and engaging practice that involved the audiences as also create spaces for involvement and engagement with the audience.
+Despite commercial ‘success’ i started to question my role as African female visual communicator and how my vision, direction and body of work could evolve from into a more critical explorative and engaging practice that involved the audiences as also create spaces for involvement and engagement with the audience.

-My practice has continually evolved and with it too the tools i create with, which now include Film, Dance, Energy Painting, Dreamwork and Intuitive Sound +Movement.

-I now find myself in an open space, engaging with the continual shift of layered visual conversations, explorative narratives of embodied knowledge, the divine feminine and meditative query.

 There is an interaction with the hidden intentions and collaboration with emerging transformative expression plus the conscious co-creation with new landscape, culture and ideas."

-Her work is continually evolving and she is currently working on writing and directing her feature film and other projects such an experimental short films, fashion videos, commissioned documentaries, Paintings, and Writing.
+Her work is continually evolving and she is currently working on writing and directing her feature film and other projects such an experimental short films, fashion videos, commissioned documentaries, paintings, and writing.

 Awards

 Minishi won Best Art Director for her work on the film Nairobi Half Life at the 2014 African Magic Viewer's Choice Awards in March 2014.